singhkpratham/geocompr/03-attribute-operations.md

 #> [1] "data.frame"
 ```

-This can be useful if the geometry column causes problems, e.g. by occupying large amounts of RAM, or to focus the attention on the attribute data.
+This can be useful if the geometry column causes problems, e.g., by occupying large amounts of RAM, or to focus the attention on the attribute data.
-For most cases, however, there is no harm in keeping the geometry column because non-spatial data operations on `sf` objects only change an object's geometry when appropriate (e.g. by dissolving borders between adjacent polygons following aggregation).
+For most cases, however, there is no harm in keeping the geometry column because non-spatial data operations on `sf` objects only change an object's geometry when appropriate (e.g., by dissolving borders between adjacent polygons following aggregation).
 This means that proficiency with attribute data in `sf` objects equates to proficiency with data frames in R.

 For many applications, the tidyverse package **dplyr** offers the most effective and intuitive approach for working with data frames.